 Your primary cooking zone is all of that horizontal space you need to put cooking components down on.
 And you need as much of it as possible because you can’t really let your cookies cool by hanging them on the wall, now can you?

 Clear off your counter tops by putting all items into one of these 4 categories:

-- Items that you use but can be removed temporarily, like an electric tea pot, a utensil holder, a cannister set, and so on.
-Consider moving any or all of these items into another room or location temporarily when it comes time to cook, bake or the day of the party.
+- Items that you use but can be removed temporarily, like an electric teapot, a utensil holder, a canister set, and so on.
+Consider moving any or all of these items into another room or location temporarily when it comes time to cook, bake, or the day of the party.

 - Items that you want to keep, but don’t belong on your kitchen counter tops.
 Find a better place for these items, such as a catchall basket, the pantry, another room altogether.

 - For all other items, toss them or put them in the pile to donate.

 By grouping items together on removable trays or baskets, temporarily removing everyday kitchen equipment, relocating items, or simply getting rid of them you will have wrangled more horizontal space on your kitchen counter tops.

 Get more tips for creating EXTRA counter space in your kitchen, here.

 Join our Resource Library, here, to get the FREE printable Holiday Decluttering and Kitchen Supply checklist.